yeasy/docker-compose-files/hyperledger/README.md

 See [hyperledger-fabric](https://github.com/yeasy/docker-hyperledger-fabric) if you've not familiar on those operations.

-### Start 4 PBFT node cluster with blockchain explorer
+### 4-node PBFT with blockchain-explorer

+Start a 4-node fabric cluster with PBFT consensus and with blockchain-explorer as the dashboard.

 ```sh
 $ cd pbft; docker-compose -f docker-compose-with-explorer.yml up
 ```

-Then visit the 9090 port on the host using Web.
+Then visit the `localhost:9090` on the host using Web.

-### Start 4 PBFT node cluster with member service
+### 4-node PBFT with member service

+Start a 4-node fabric cluster with PBFT consensus and with member service.

 ```sh
 $ cd pbft; docker-compose -f docker-compose-with-membersrvc.yml up